apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-py">}}
-Like all Beam transforms, you apply `ParDo` by calling the `beam.ParDo` method on the input `PCollection` and passing the `DoFn` as an argument, as shown in the following example code:
+Like all Beam transforms, you apply `ParDo` by calling the `beam.ParDo` on the input `PCollection` and passing the `DoFn` as an argument, as shown in the following example code:
 {{< /paragraph >}}